Guiyolond/Maestros_woo/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 == Upgrade Notice ==

-= 2.1.4 =
+= 2.1.9 =
-2.0 is a BIG update!
-Make a full site backup before upgrading!
+2.X is a BIG update!
+Make a full site backup before upgrading if you were using version 1.X!